MrSachinGoyal/E-Commerce-Data-Pipeline/README.md

 - Note: Ensure that appropriate IAM roles and permissions are assigned to access and manage the AWS services mentioned above.

 ## Workflow of the Project
+- **Data Warehouse Setup**:
+   This data model consists of three tables:

+   - **dim_products**: This table stores information about products sold on the e-commerce platform.
+It includes attributes like product ID, product name, category, price, and supplier ID.
+   - **dim_customers**: This table stores information about customers who have made purchases on the platform.
+It includes attributes like customer ID, first name, last name, email address, and membership level.
+   - **fact_trxn_data**: This table stores transactional data, including information about each purchase.
+It includes attributes like transaction ID, customer ID, customer email (redundant with dim_customers table for ease of querying), product ID, product name (redundant with dim_products table for ease of querying), quantity purchased, supplier ID, price paid, transaction date, transaction type, payment type, and transaction status.
+The schema utilizes various encoding techniques like LZO and Delta for improved compression and performance.
+The fact table (fact_trxn_data) is configured with a distribution style and key for optimized data partitioning and querying.

 - **Data Generation and Upload:**
    - Mock data generator(python script) produce daily e-commerce transaction files.
    - These files are uploaded to an S3 bucket.